eigenbooks/bayes-missing-manual/_sources/index.md

 Bayes theorem is a type of statistical inference.
 I like [Kruschke’s](https://www.amazon.com/Doing-Bayesian-Data-Analysis-Tutorial-dp-0124058884/dp/0124058884) description that *the goal of statistical inference is to help you decide what to believe in*.
 All three domains - probability, descriptive statistics, and statistical inference - are useful when applying Bayes theorem so it is good not to casually refer to them as the same thing.

 In common language usage, probability and statistics are used interchangeably.
 Furthermore, there are multiple interpretations of probability and the version being used is often assumed to be implicitly understood.
-The same notation is used across different fields and interpreted to mean different things, so concise communication can be difficult to achieve.
-Therefore, it is good not to casually refer to them as the same thing.
+The same notation is used across different fields and interpreted to mean different things, so concise communication can be difficult to achieve unless a [standard ubiquitous language is defined](disambiguation).

 Bayesian probability - the sole focus of this manual - is simply a belief.
 Contrast this to the more popular definition of probability as a frequency of occurrence.
 The *frequentist* definition is more popular and represents a more concrete situation where it is possible to count all the possible outcomes.
 Typically frequentist probability examples include dice, coins, and cards.
 The Bayesian definition is more abstract, but potentially very useful.